Mathematical Formulas You Must Know for the CAST Test

 - Three-Phase Voltage Drop: VD = (1.732 x K x I x L) / CM

-In these formulas, ‘K’ is the resistivity of the conductor (approx. 12.9 for uncoated copper at 75°C, a standard value derived from NEC Chapter 9, Table 8), ‘I’ is the current, ‘L’ is the length, and ‘CM’ is the circular mil area of the wire.
+In these formulas, ‘K’ is a conductor constant (commonly taken as about 12.9 for copper at typical operating temperatures in many field calculations), ‘I’ is the current, ‘L’ is the one-way length, and ‘CM’ is the circular mil area of the wire.
+Always confirm the precise resistivity or constant you use with the conductor manufacturer’s data and NEC Chapter 9 conductor tables for the temperature and conductor type in question.
 For more detailed examples, see this guide on how to calculate voltage drop per the NEC.

 Wire Size Computation and Raceway Fill

 Proper wire size computation is directly linked to voltage drop and ampacity.
 The National Electrical Code (NEC) tables in Chapter 9 are your primary resource for determining conductor properties and ampacity ratings.
 Just as important are raceway fill calculations, which dictate how many wires can be safely installed in a conduit.
 Overfilling a conduit can lead to heat buildup and damaged insulation.
-The NEC specifies maximum fill percentages—40% for over two conductors (per NEC Chapter 9, Table 1).
+The NEC specifies conduit-fill rules; for more than two current-carrying conductors the practical maximum fill used for calculations is commonly 40% (see the conduit-fill and ampacity rules in Chapter 9).
 While you can perform these calculations manually using NEC tables, a conduit fill calculator can simplify the process.
 For a deeper dive, explore this guide on conduit fill calculations.

 Advanced Calculations Encountered on the Job and in Exams